 Then everything changed.

 The other night she asked to play it with me.
 I loaded it up on the trusty PS2 and we picked our cars.
-The countdown began, and I reminded myself that I would be stopping along the track a few times to let her catch up, much like I've done for Mirror when she attempted to master Gran Turismo 4 (and she will kill me if she reads that).
+The countdown began, and I reminded myself that I would be stopping along the track a few times to let her catch up, much like I've done for Mirror when she attempted to master Gran Turismo 4

 As soon as we got the green, she was past me.
 In fact, it was an honest-to-goodness race, with her leading most of the time (she officially won two of three).
 No rail running.
 No out of control spins.
 Just good ol' fashioned madness that the game is supposed to deliver.
 I was so stunned that at one point I was convinced that I was playing the system and not my six-year-old.
 Somehow between the last time we played and now she got good at it.
 She hasn't been practicing at someone else's house.
 She hadn't been practicing when I'm asleep.
 She just got good.